ounai/guessr-rest-api/README.md

-# boilerplate-ts
+# guessr-rest-api
-Basic boilerplate code for a TypeScript + Express + Sequelize project
+REST API for a location guessing game